jiabingeng/reactor-user-docs/getting-started/README.md

 ## 3. Create a property

 Once you're in Launch, the first thing you'll want to do is create a property.
 A property is basically a container that you fill with extensions, rules, data elements, and libraries to deploy tags to your site and configuration parameters to your mobile apps.
 Many people create a property for each website \(or group of closely related sites\) where they want to deploy the same set of tags.
-In the case of mobile applications, a new property will be created for each mobile application.
+In the case of mobile applications, a new property can contain multiple applications or a single application depending on the need for different configurations.

 For more about creating properties, see [Create a property](../administration/companies-and-properties.md#create-a-property).